-The person or company who hired the field marketist would have to rely on the knowledge of this individual to figure out what strategies will work for their business because they are expected to know everything about a particular industry such as fashion and retailing.
+The person or company who hired the field marketist would have to rely on the knowledge of this individual to figure out what marketing strategies will work for their business and make the marketing efforts more personal.

 For field marketing, it’s not just one group that benefits from it.
 Everyone wins when you’re using field marketing.

 Marketers need an insider perspective on how consumers think.
-This is so they can create campaigns that resonate with them better than traditional advertising does.
+This is so they can create field marketing campaigns that resonate with them better than traditional advertising does.

 You’ll also get insights into other aspects of businesses that may never be subject to vision otherwise like supply chains, production lines, competitors’ pricing schemes, etc. These insights will only arise from someone who is on the inside.